 Do you ever feel like you’re trying your hardest at something, but all your efforts still aren’t good enough?
 Are you struggling to reach your goals or feel like you’re drowning in an endless sea of to-do lists?
 I know I feel like that a lot… and it can be incredibly overwhelming!
 Especially if your mental health is already shaky, it can be so easy to feel like you’re one misstep away from absolutely ruining everything.
-Here are eight things you can do when you feel like a failure, so you can fight off those negative feelings and get back to being productive.

 What to Do When You Feel Like a Failure